 How much water does a dog need?

-As a general rule, the amount of water a dog needs to drink in a day is equal to:
+As a general rule, the amount of water a dog needs to drink in a day is equal to 100 ml water for every kg of body weight.

 However, other factors do play a role in how much water a dog needs in a day.